lmc-eu/spirit-design-system/packages/web/src/components/TextField/README.md

 # TextField

 TextField enables the user to type in text information.
-It has input, label, and optional message.
+It has input, a label, and an optional message.
 It could be disabled or have an error state.
 The label could be hidden and show if the input is required.

 ```html